vacu9708/Tools-etc/Messaging system(Kafka)/readme.md

 - Stream processing: Kafka can be integrated with stream processing frameworks like Apache Flink, Apache Spark, or Apache Samza to perform real-time data processing on the streaming data.

 # Usage examples
-Used for decoupled asynchronous processing
+Used for asynchronous processing in a decoupled service
-- Sending large traffic of emails in a separate service
+- Sending large traffic of emails
-- Processing large queries in a separate service
+- Processing large queries

 # Kafka cluster
 - **ZooKeeper manages Kafka brokers**: ZooKeeper is a centralized coordination service that Kafka relies on for managing and coordinating the Kafka brokers within a Kafka cluster.
 It helps maintain metadata, tracks the live brokers, handles leader election, and enables synchronization and coordination among the brokers.